viam-modules/viam-camera-oak/README.md

 Select the `camera` type, then select the `oak-d` or `oak-ffc-3p` model.
 Enter a name for your camera and click **Create**.

-For vision service(s): click on the **Services** subtab and click **Create service**.
+For vision service: click on the **Services** subtab and click **Create service**.
 Select the `vision` type, then select the `yolo-detection-network` model.
 Enter a name for your vision service and click **Create**.

-On the new resource config panel, copy and paste your attributes JSON into the **Attributes** box:
+On the new resource config panel, modify the attributes JSON in the **Attributes** box.

-Edit these attributes as applicable to your machine.
 See below for the available config attributes per model.

 ## Configuration Attributes